thedoubleitches/thedoubleitches.github.io/_drafts/2019-11-20-letter-to-a-stranger.md

 I have brushed up with psychological plights for my lifetime.
 I've been a hypochondriac person since my blooming days.
 Self-diagnosed as having anemia, medical tests always came back negative.
 I could not fall for that and I was sure of having a nameless, terminal illness.
 I was just waiting for my moment.

 Being the only hope in a downcast household.
 Family often thought of me as the next wunderkind.
 I was happy, back then, with their praise.
-Time went by, and I became senseless to their admonition.
+Time went by, I became senseless to their admonition.